 Every component of the tiny home is built on a jig system, both inside and outside.

 We assemble each component in teams of three: One team leader and two crew members (volunteers).
-(Photo taken before the pandemic.
+(Photos taken on this page were taken before the pandemic.
 We now wear masks and practice social distancing whenever possible.)

 Every crew member signs their work and adds “love notes” to fill the home with good wishes.